 Currently, the legislature has established very specific criteria for Medicare and/or Medicaid recipients to receive full hospice coverage.

 - A doctor must prescribe hospice on the basis of his/her belief that the patient is unlikely to live more than six months.
 (This does not mean that the patient is going to die in six months.
 Many hospice patients live for months or even years longer!
 It simply means that the patient has a serious, life-threatening condition.)

 - The patient prefers a focus on staying comfortable rather than a focus on cure.
 The typical hospice patient is an individual whose emphasis is on quality of life.
 Instead of dealing with curative therapies and their often exhausting and distressing side effects with slim chance of success, hospice patients choose to let nature take its course.
 They focus on medications and therapies that will allow them to comfortably engage in the activities they enjoy for as long as possible.
 Medicare will not pay for curative care and hospice care at the same time.

 Private insurance companies often mirror Medicare and Medicaid’s eligibility requirements, although a very few will pay for curative and hospice care simultaneously, especially in the case of seriously ill children.
-Check with your insurance carrier to find out about their criteria, or give us a call at (724) 250-4500.Return to top
+Check with your insurance carrier to find out about their criteria, or give us a call at 503-588-3600, or toll-free 800-555-2431.Return to top